The best diffusion filters in 2025: soft-focus, low-contrast filters for the cinematic look

 (Image credit: Moment)

-Beyond achieving that movie-like look, the best diffusion filters are also flattering to skin, making them ideal complements to modern lenses (which are so sharp as to be unkind to pore structure).
-And, as the name suggests, low contrast filters also raise black levels by diffusing light into the shadow areas to lift dark areas of your image.
+Beyond achieving that movie-like look, the best diffusion filters are also flattering to skin, making them ideal complements to modern lenses (which can be so sharp as to be unkind to pore structure).
+And, as the name suggests, low-contrast filters also raise black levels by diffusing light into the shadow areas, thereby lifting dark areas of your image.
+This can be just as helpful whether you want to create a more atmospheric shot in a portrait, or you want to shoot a sunset shot where the low sun is rendering everything in shadow as a harsh silhouette.

+Still, the most common use for these filters is to capture that dreamy, hazy, "golden-age Hollywood look" with blooming highlights, lifted contrast, and even more charismatic bokeh.
 So, why would you do this in-camera, as opposed to overlaying an effect or LUT at the editing stage?
-The main reason is that software-driven effects simply can't recreate the same effect as these filters, which are etched to defocus illumination and spread it across the image – all while retaining crucial sharpness and contrast.
+The main reason is that software-driven enhancements simply can't fully recreate the same effect as these filters, which are etched to defocus illumination and spread it across the image, all while retaining crucial sharpness and contrast.

-Best diffusion and low contrast filters in 2024
+Best diffusion and low-contrast filters

 Why you can trust Digital Camera World Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
 Find out how we test.